*Accepting applications for half-time AmeriCorps Conservation Director positions. Send your resume and cover letter to firstname.lastname@example.org*

 Benefits of Serving as an AmeriCorps Member with Conservation Nebraska:

-- Living stipend of $14,279 for full-time AmeriCorps members
+- Living stipend of $7,139 for half-time AmeriCorps members

-- Segal AmeriCorps Education Award $6,195.00 for full-time AmeriCorps members.
+- Segal AmeriCorps Education Award $3,097.50 for half-time AmeriCorps members.
 You can use your education award to repay qualified student loans and to pay certain educational expenses at eligible institutions of higher education and training programs.

 - Become part of a prestigious network of AmeriCorps members from across the country.

-Location: We are currently recruiting AmeriCorps members for all regions in Nebraska (office locations will be in Omaha, Lincoln, Grand Island, Hastings, Kearney, North Platte, and Scottsbluff.)
+Location: We are currently recruiting AmeriCorps members for certain regions in Nebraska (office locations will be in Grand Island, Hastings, Kearney, North Platte, and Scottsbluff.)

 Minimum Education Level: High school diploma or GED